-First, you should address what is involved in the change.
-Can it be achieved purely with configuration, or does it require code?
-If the change does require coding, then you have to do it in a sandbox anyway, as you cannot write code directly into a production org in Salesforce.
+First, you should address whatever the change entails.
+Can you achieve it with configuration, or does it require coding?
+If the change does require code, you must use a sandbox.
+You cannot write code directly into a production org in Salesforce.

-As for any configuration changes, anything that uses automation tools should be tested first.
-Again, these changes are better made in a sandbox environment, where any automation won’t affect live data.
-When removing anything, it is always preferable to use sandboxes as well to prevent loss of data.
-You’ll find that removing things (especially fields) is harder than it would seem, as they are often referenced in workflows or code.
+As for configuration changes, test anything that uses automation tools first.
+These changes are better made in a Salesforce sandbox environment.
+There, automation will not affect live data.
+When removing an element, it is always preferable to employ sandboxes to prevent data loss.
+You’ll find that eliminating things (especially fields) is more complicated than it would seem.
+Missing elements are often referenced in workflows or code.

-So, if you have decided that you can make the changes in the production org, there are some really simple steps you can take to make sure there is great adoption and no negative impact!
+So, you have decided that you can make the changes in the production org.
+We recommend taking the following steps.
+They help to ensure adoption and avoid negative impacts.

-- Double check – Make sure what you’re doing isn’t going to have any direct or indirect impact on anything or anyone that it’s not supposed to.
+- Double-check.
+Make sure what you’re doing isn’t going to have any unwanted direct or indirect impact.

-- Phase release – It’s always best to get other admins, superusers, or the change requester to check your new change before you release it to everyone.
-This will confirm if it is fit for the intended purpose or will allow you to make adjustments before the wider team uses it.
+- Phase release.
+It’s always best to get other admins, superusers, or the change requester to validate your change.
+Do this before releasing it to the rest of the organization.
+The phased release approach helps confirm if your change fits the intended purpose.
+Otherwise, it will allow you to make adjustments before the wider team uses it.

-- Training – Whether it be a short how-to guide or a live training session, training is vital to getting your users on board with your change.
-It will give you the opportunity to explain what the change is and how best to use it.
+- Training.
+Training is vital, whether it is a short ‘how-to’ guide or a live training session.
+It helps in getting users on board with your change.
+Training allows you to explain the change and how best to apply it.

 What Changes to Make in Live vs Salesforce Sandbox